 My works emphasize multi-‐layered systems, color (chromatic and gray scale) and process.
 In my paintings, overlapping forms and fractured spaces alternately support, negate and influence each other, mirroring events in everyday life.
 Shifts in formal relationships between layers, marks, color, and space, subtle and overt, contribute to the overall visual narrative in my work.
 My paintings and works on paper feature open and opaque layers that incorporate various modes of mark making including: direct painting, drawing, image transfers, stenciling and collage.
 My process relies on a sense of interdependence and chance happenings, which allows for multiple meanings in my work that can be explored by the viewer.

-Click the link below to download his CV.
+Click on the link below to download Tim's CV.